 Ensuring that global rules deliver value to policyholders if implemented in Europe

 The International Association of Insurance Supervisors (IAIS) has for many years been developing a set of Insurance Core Principles (ICPs).
 The ICPs seek to encourage consistently high supervisory standards in IAIS member jurisdictions.
-ICPs do not have any legal basis in the EU but, once agreed internationally, European policymakers will consider if, and how, they should be incorporated into European regulation.
+ICPs do not have any legal basis in the EU but, once agreed internationally, European policymakers consider if, and how, they should be incorporated into European regulation.